pyta-uoft/website/index.md

 ### W1503: Redundant unittest assert {#W1503}

-The first argument of assertTrue and assertFalse is a "condition", which should evaluate to True or False.
-If the condition is a constant value, then it is considered to always be True, since it cannot be anything different.
+The first argument of `assertTrue` and `assertFalse` is a "condition", which should evaluate to True or False.

-The warning message looks like:
+These methods evaluate the condition to check whether the test passes or fails.
-Redundant use of (assertTrue or assertFalse) with constant value <your-constant>
+The conditions should depend on the code that you are testing, and should not be a constant literal like `True` or `4`.
+Otherwise, the test will always have the same result, regardless of whether your code is correct.

 ~~~~ {include="W1503_redundant_unittest_assert"}
 ~~~~